I've been a huge fan of all things horror all my life. There is no safer way to get that feeling of dread or disgust than horror. I love it!

 - Torso (1973): A great Italian giallo horror film that wasn’t made by Dario Argento.
 Another plus of the film is the beautiful women that are in it.

 - Shadow of the Vampire (2000): What if I told you the director of the 1922 film Nosferatu struck a deal with a real vampire to make one of the creepiest movies in decades?

 - Tremors (1990): This and Tremors 2 are great popcorn horror flicks.
 Horror movies you can watch with friends are the best.

 - Hell of the Living Dead (1980): Director Bruno Mattei borrowed a lot from Romero in this Italian gore-fest, but you’ll stick around to the end just to see how crazy it gets.

 - Pontypool (2008): We learn about a zombie outbreak through the eyes of a radio shock jock.
-A zombie movie that sounds boring, but isn't.
-Your imagination will fill in the pieces, and those pieces won't be pretty.
+This zombie movie asks our imagination to fill in the pieces, and those pieces won't be pretty.

 - Roar (1981): I’ve put this film on here for one reason and that is that it used real animals when it was made.
 There will never be another film like this made using this many man eating predators in it.

 Rose Red (2002)